conmaol/maglocunus/v/VPCs.md

 ## VPCs and subnets

 A VPC:
-- resembles a traditional network in an on-premises data centre
+- architecturally resembles a traditional network in an on-premises data centre
 - resides in a single AWS region
+  - allowing for easier compliance with regulatory requirements, such as data residency
 - contains subnets
-- are isolated by default – resources in different VPCs do not talk to each other, even if they are in the same AWS region.
+- are isolated by default – resources in different VPCs do not talk to each other, even if they are in the same AWS region
+- support both IPv4 and IPv6 addresses
+- can be created and managed using the AWS `VPC` service.

 A subnet:
 - consists of a range of IP addresses